kragen/derctuo/markdown/pyrolysis-3d-printing.md

 [People have already done this since the 1970s][0], though, until recently, mostly to produce fibers such as Nicalon and Tyranno, and coatings.
-The technique is called "preceramic polymers", "precursor ceramics", or "polymer-derived ceramics", though typically in that technique the polymer shape is fully formed before pyrolysis begins — an approach that can be taken for all of the materials discussed in this note, including carbon and the metal oxides
+The technique is called “preceramic polymers”, “precursor ceramics”, or “polymer-derived ceramics”, though typically in that technique the polymer shape is fully formed before pyrolysis begins — an approach that can be taken for all of the materials discussed in this note, including carbon and the metal oxides